Venezuela opposition takes steps to seize oil revenue as Maduro issues threat

 “I think there are a number of solutions, a number of different options, and we look at all options,” Trump said when asked about the issue on Wednesday, in an appearance at the White House with Colombian President Ivan Duque.

-In the meantime, the United States and other countries are trying to channel aid to Venezuela.
+In the meantime, the United States has said it will try to channel aid to Venezuela, via neighboring Colombia and possibly Brazil.
+Duque said Maduro’s refusal to let in aid amounted to a crime against humanity and called on other countries to recognize it as such.

 Guaido told a huge rally of supporters on Tuesday that humanitarian aid would enter the country on Feb.
-23, setting the stage for a showdown with Maduro, who has refused to let supplies in.
+23, setting the stage for a showdown with Maduro.

-Maduro denies there is an economic crisis despite a widespread lack of food and medicine and hyperinflation.
+Maduro has called the aid a U.S.-orchestrated show and denies there is an economic crisis, despite a widespread lack of food and medicine and hyperinflation.

-Reporting by Angus Berwick, Corina Pons, Vivian Sequera, Mayela Armas, Brian Ellsworth and Sarah Marsh in Caracas; Additional reporting by Roberta Rampton in Washington and Marianna Parraga in Mexico City; Writing by Angus Berwick, Editing by Rosalba O'Brien
+Reporting by Angus Berwick, Corina Pons, Vivian Sequera, Mayela Armas, Brian Ellsworth and Sarah Marsh in Caracas; Additional reporting by Roberta Rampton, Luc Cohen and Matt Spetalnick in Washington, Marianna Parraga in Mexico City and Luis Jaime Acosta in Bogota; Writing by Angus Berwick, Editing by Rosalba O'Brien